-Management Act (SGMA).
+The purpose of this project is to provide technical assistance to the Groundwater Sustainability Agency (GSA) for the Shasta Valley Medium Priority Basin 1-004 (the Basin) and the Basin's public and private stakeholders, gather and submit pertinent data to the GSA to utilize in preparation of a Groundwater Sustainability Plan (GSP) to satisfy the requirements set forth by the 2014 Sustainable Groundwater Management Act (SGMA).
 This objective will be accomplished by establishing a groundwater and surface water monitoring network in the Basin that will establish baseline conditions in the Basin, and to assess the complex interactions between groundwater, surface water, and irrigation practices in the Shasta Valley.
 Data will be collected and analyzed in accordance with the Best Management Practices (BMPs) outlined by the Department of Water Resources (DWR).
 The data and analysis will be summarized and submitted to the Shasta Valley GSA for the purpose of informing an effective GSP.

-City of Fo ortuna 12th Street Integrated Stormwater Enhancement Project Humboldt Project
+City of Fortuna 12th Street Integrated Starmwater Enhancement Project City of Fortuna 12th Street Integrated Stormwater Enhancement Project